musatovaaa/credit_card_fraud_detection/README.md

 # Credit card fraud detection

 The predictor is designed to detect fraudulent credit card activity.
 To do this, it uses three model architectures: Random Forest, CatBoost, and Autoencoder + Logistic Regression.
 In the documentation, the model using the combination of Autoencoder + Logistic Regression will often be referred to simply as Encoder.
 The predictor is launched via the terminal.
-All information about the training process and predictions is saved in MLflow.

 ## Models traning